hansol0003/pacman2/README.md

 4. Select a resolution of your preference, and enjoy the game!

-5. When you die, the menu button stops working.
+5. When you spend all 3 lives, the menu button stops working.
 Press esc to return to main menu and start a new game.